 Many people in offices in the nation of 30 million observed a minute’s as the hearses, carrying coffins draped in in the national flag, were driven from the tarmac of the runway to private funerals.

-Relatives of the killed Malaysia Airlines crew pray at the arrival ceremony The bodies of flight MH17 have been held in Amsterdam, where Dutch forensic experts have been examining the remains to establish their identities.
+The bodies of flight MH17 have been held in Amsterdam, where Dutch forensic experts have been examining the remains to establish their identities.

 All of the 298 people on board the flight were killed when the plane crashed in Ukraine in July.
 The aircraft is believed to have been shot down by pro-Russian separatists, which Moscow has denied, blaming Ukraine instead for causing the tragedy.

 The repatriation on Friday was the first of the Malaysian passengers and crew on the flight.
 The government has said that the bodies of the remaining Malaysians would follow soon.

 “Today we mourn the loss of our people.
 Today, we begin to bring them home,” Prime Minister Najib said in a statement.
 “Our thoughts and our prayers are with the families and friends of those who lost their lives.
 Today we stand with you, united as one.”